 MICHA CÁRDENAS, algorithms and poetics of trans people of colour

 micha cárdenas is an artist, theorist, poet and assistant professor at UC Santa Cruz working with the algorithms and poetics of trans people of colour.
 She is a first-generation Colombian American, having earned her Ph.D. in Media Arts + Practice in the School of Cinematic Arts at the University of Southern California and she is a member of the artist collective Electronic Disturbance Theater 2.0.
-Her solo and collaborative artworks have been presented in a variety of institutions including the Museum of Modern Art in New York, the ZKM in
+Her solo and collaborative artworks have been presented in a variety of institutions including the Museum of Modern Art in New York, the ZKM in Karlsruhe, the Art Gallery of Ontario in Toronto.
+Her artworks have been referred to as “A seminal milestone for artistic engagement in VR” (Spike, Berlin) and “nothing less than a practical theory of desire that creates livable, affirmative worlds that resist the violence of capitalism and heteronormativity” (Zach Blas, Artist, Author and Lecturer at Goldsmiths University).

 As a member of the Electronic Disturbance Theatre 2.0/B.A.N.G.
 LAB, cárdenas was part of the production of the artwork/activist app Transborder Immigration Tool.
 The app was designed to provide people of all nationalities with necessary information to increase safety during desert travel, directing users towards water as well as functioning as a compass.
 EDT member Amy Sara Carroll contributed poems, which would play at random through the app in a series of different languages.
 The aim of this seemingly being to help users feel connected to and supported by other human beings.
 Each poem referring, sparse in nature, to the beauty & resources of the desert, as well as survival itself.